 The Laissez-Faire Parent:

-This type of parent is so confused about what to do when it comes to discipline and often lives in parental guilt.
+This type of parent is so confused about what to do when it comes to discipline and often lives in.
 So they become too lenient and let the child do whatever they want, whenever they want.
 There are no boundaries, lots of threats and no real consequences for bad behavior.

 Children of the Laissez-Fair parent are spoiled brats.
 Period.
 We all know what kind of adult they can become. *yikes*

 This type of parent involves their child in decision making.
 They ask questions and give choices.
 They do not TELL their child what to do, they TEACH them to make good decisions.
 They establish options within limits.